seanode/seanode.github.io/_posts/2013-12-12-jan-2014-nodejs-stories-from-the-trenches.md

 **Kyle McFarland - Piper**

 The world of enterprise software is riddled with many hurdles.
-Unlike the fast paced consumer internet, engineers in the enterprise space are faced with many risks to mitigate and requirements to comply with.
+Unlike the fast paced consumer Internet, engineers in the enterprise space are faced with many risks to mitigate and requirements to comply with.
 In this slower moving space how does innovative technology like Node.js take a stand.
 Is Node.js ready to meet the likes of PCI or HIPPA regulations.
 The team at Piper believes it is.
-Piper is preparing by buttoning up security through Passport.js, Oauth2orize, Helmet, and Lusca modules and hammering down on the data model using the latest from the json schema specification.
+Piper is preparing by buttoning up security through Passport.js, Oauth2orize, Helmet, and Lusca modules and hammering down on the data model using the latest from the JSON schema specification.

 Kyle is the technical co-founded at Piper, a company whose mission statement is "All receipts, everywhere, for everyone".
 His team is building an intelligent